 The North Pole is an interesting place.
 Right now, it’s not officially part of any country.
 However, a number of countries have tried to claim parts of it for themselves.
 These include Norway, Russia, Denmark, and yes, Canada!
-Canada is set to make its official claim in 2019!
+Canada made its official claim in 2019!

 The closest year-round human settlement to the North Pole is located in Canada.
 The settlement of Alert, Nunavut, is about 820 kilometres from the North Pole, so Santa's closest neighbours are Canadian soldiers.

 Every year, thousands of kids send letters to Santa.
 And according to Canada Post, Santa has a Canadian postal code!
 His full address, according to them, is this:

 Both the Canadian style postal code and the country in the address, certainly point to Santa living in Canada!
 To be fair, many other countries have addresses for Santa — but do they H0H 0H0?